-Yet another fun things to do in Downtown Denver is to enjoy the very beautiful and popular city park.
+Yet another fun thing to do in Downtown Denver is to enjoy the very beautiful and popular city park.
 It contains the Denver Zoo; the Denver Museum of Nature and Science and IMAX; tennis courts; horseshoes; baseball, football, and soccer fields; two lakes; historical monuments and statuary; picnic sites; and two playgrounds.

-Various events include the City Park Farmers Market, Sleep tight Colorado’s 10th annual 5k Pajama jog, and the City Park public art displays.
+Various events include the City Park Farmers Market, Sleep Tight Colorado’s 10th annual 5k Pajama jog, and the City Park public art displays.

 Rocky Mountain National Park is located approximately89 km northwest of Denver in north-central Colorado, within the Front Range of the Rocky Mountains.
 The park is situated between the towns of Estes Park to the east and Grand Lake to the west.

 The park’s main features include mountains, alpine lakes, and a wide variety of wildlife within various climates and environments, from wooded forests to mountain tundra.

 The Rocky Mountain National Park Act was signed by President Woodrow Wilson on January 26, 1915, establishing the park boundaries and protecting the area for future generations.

 In 1976, UNESCO designated the park as one of the first World Biosphere Reserves.
 This is the favorite spot for mountaineers, hikers, and skiers.